Want to make the best pancakes this Pancake Day? Our Street Kitchen chefs are here to help with their 5 tips for a delicious stack.

 5. PREPARE YOUR TOPPINGS

 The best part of pancakes is the how creative you can be with your toppings.
-Spice your stack up with some berries or fruit puree, you could even add this into your batter before cooking for a marbled effect.
+Spice your stack up with some berries or homemade fruit puree, you could even add this into your batter before cooking for a marbled effect.
 Try this vegan coconut pancake recipe with mango sauce for a deliciously tropical taste.